Road Rules for Travel with a Volunteer Driver

 - Jewelry or Makeup

 - Kids Special Toy

 Provisions for each trip vary.
 Fuel Assistance, bus riders, and commercial flight clients may not receive the same accommodations made for road trip clients due to the nature of travel and costs.
-For specific details about upcoming travel or for more informaton about any of the rules outlined above, call our office at 972-885-7020 during normal business hours.
+For specific details about upcoming travel or for more informaton about any of the rules outlined above, call us at 833-903-7233 during normal business hours.